AriFordsham/GHCWiki/commentary/rts/word.md

 - **`StgWord`**

-  An unsiged integral type of word size
+  An unsigned integral type of word size

 - **`StgInt`**